 Wandering with my camera on this part of the North Cornish coast I now call home is, for me, fun, playful, with no rules.
 I can create what feels right to me, this is why I tend to favour abstract photography, there are no rules, no limits, only those we impose on ourselves.

-New work from Lines of Life is now on show at the Penwith Gallery February-March Members and Associates Exhibition 2018.
+New work from Elemental - SW 654466 was on show at the Penwith Gallery November-January Members and Associates Exhibition 2018/9

 8 images are in the 2019 shortlist in the Close Up Photographer of the Year competition.
 The shortlist was announced in May with two of my images selected for the final top 100 .
 Goldfish in the Manmade category and Bude Rocks in the Intimate Landcape category.

 In Autumn 2019 my new work will be on display at the beautiful Summerhouse Gallery in Marazion, details to follow!